smithgeoffrey/go-coop/README.md

 ### Overview

-I had been playing with go but hadn't done much with it.
-I knew almost nothing about docker but wanted to.
-I wanted to develop on my laptop but have the deploys go to a raspberry pi.
-And I wanted Jenkins (not me) to do the work, an iterative process of builds, tests and deploys to the pi.

 I recently added a chicken coop at my house.
-It has a 12-inch door allowing access to an enclosed run during the day, while closing them up in the coop at night.
+It has a 12-inch door allowing access to an enclosed run during the day.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
-[1]

-Avoiding software was nice: no bugs or releases, no patching or upgrades.
+[1]  Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter:

-- install go on the pi and serve a webapp displaying coop sensors and video
   - is the door really up or down as expected
   - what are the temps outside versus inside the coop
-  - a live video stream of the run, where the birds spend nearly all of their awake time (when not freeranging in the backyard on weekends)
+  - a live video stream of the run, where the birds spend nearly all of their awake time (when not free ranging in the backyard on weekends)

+For more hardware, just add a raspberry pi, a couple types of sensors and a network camera.
+[2]  For software:

+- develop the app in golang on my laptop and push to version control
+  - api
+  - ui
+- jenkins running on the raspberry pi
+  - watches commits
-- build the app into a binary and run it in a container
+  - builds the app into a go binary
-- run another container that serves a resource consumed by the app, maybe a database
+  - builds a docker container running the binary
-- have jenkins on my laptop do all the work, including builds, testing and deploys to the pi
+  - deploys the container to the pi

-Here's a parts list.
-[2]
+- run a separate container on the raspberry pi
+  - serve postgres which the app consumes

 ### Books